tedsmoore/tedsmoore/README.md

 ### hello and welcome! 👋

-I'm a mathematician-turned-software developer currently pursing an M.S. in Computer Science part time at NJIT.
+I'm a software engineer with a proclivity for working with data.
+I'm currently building a cheaper, cleaner, more resilient grid at [David Energy](https://davidenergy.com).

 <!--